Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/The Collector.png" Align=right width=8% height=8%>

 - 12,500 Gold
-- Flintlock (2d8 - Reload 1)
+- Blunderbuss

 **Critical**: Your Critical strike chance increases by one.

-**Death and Taxes**: If a hit from _The Collector_ would leave a creature below 5% of their maximum hit points, you execute them.
-If you execute a creature, you gain gold equal to ten times your proficiency bonus.
+**Death and Taxes**: If a hit from _The Collector_ would leave a creature below 5% of their maximum hit points, you execute them and gain gold equal to ten times your proficiency bonus.

 _You gain +2 to hit and damage rolls using this magical weapon_